Bruun rule: History

 Per Bruun has since published works to clarify the limitations and practicality of his model, including "Review of Conditions for Uses of the Bruun Rule of Erosion" in 1983, and "The Bruun Rule of Erosion by Sea-Level Rise: A Discussion on Large-Scale Two- and Three- Dimensional Usages" in 1988.
 These publications outline the rule's limitations and practicality and stress that, though this model is intentionally two dimensional, it is applied to three dimensional environments in practice.
 Bruun states that the rule "must be subjected to realistic adjustments" for practical use.

-As Bruun acknowledges, the Bruun Rule is a characteristically simple rule and has therefore been modified many times over, to account for more factors and in order to be accurately applicable in more cases.
-The Bruun Rule has been most often modified to account for longshore transport, overwash, and Aeolian sediment transport.
+As Bruun acknowledges, the Bruun rule is a characteristically simple rule and has therefore been modified many times over, to account for more factors and in order to be accurately applicable in more cases.bThe Bruun rule has been most often modified to account for longshore transport, overwash, and Aeolian sediment transport.
 For example, Dean and Maurmeier in 1983 modified the rule to be applicable to barrier shores and islands, some of which experience accretion instead of erosion.
 Rosati et al. in 2013 and Dean and Houston in 2016 have modified the rule to account for onshore transport, and cross shore movement over the supposed depth of closure.
-Further, Ashton et al. in 2011 modified the Bruun Rule for use on cliffed coasts, and Hinkel et al. in 2013 used the rule as part of a wider methodology to describe the effects on sea level rise on and around tidal inlets.
+Further, Ashton et al. in 2011 modified the Bruun rule for use on cliffed coasts, and Hinkel et al. in 2013 used the rule as part of a wider methodology to describe the effects on sea level rise on and around tidal inlets.
 The biggest challenge that remains seems to be isolating the effect of sea level rise on beach morphology from the coupled effects of wave energy, tidal currents, wind action, sediment supplies, sediment types and grain size, among others.

-In various forms and coupled with other models, the Bruun Rule has now been used to estimate shoreline responses to sea level rise worldwide.
-The Bruun Rule has been applied to coasts including of the Caspian Sea, Korean Peninsula, Shuidong Bay, Norfolk, Rhode Island, Florida, Accra, and Hawaii.
+In various forms and coupled with other models, the Bruun rule has now been used to estimate shoreline responses to sea level rise worldwide.
+The Bruun rule has been applied to coasts including of the Caspian Sea, Korean Peninsula, Shuidong Bay, Norfolk, Rhode Island, Florida, Accra, and Hawaii.